-The warrants issued in connection with the Initial Public Offering and exercise of the over-allotment (the "Public Warrants") and the Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815.
+The warrants issued in connection with the Initial Public Offering and exercise of the over-allotment (the "Public Warrants"), in addition to and the Private Placement Warrants, are recognized as derivative liabilities in accordance with ASC 815.
 Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjusts the instruments to fair value at each reporting period.
 The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the Company's statements of operations.
 The Company utilized a Monte Carlo simulation model for the initial valuation of the Public Warrants.
 The subsequent measurement of the Public Warrants after detachment from the Units issued in the Initial Public Offering is classified as Level 1 due to the use of an observable market quote in an active market under the ticker SEDA.WS.
 The Company utilizes a Monte Carlo Simulation model to value the Private Placement Warrants at each reporting period, with changes in fair value recognized in the statement of operations.
 The estimated fair value of the Private Placement warrant liability is determined using Level 3 inputs.
 Inherent in a Monte Carlo Simulation model are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its ordinary shares based on historical volatility that matches the expected remaining life of the warrants.
-The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.
-Derivative warrant liabilities are classified as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the
+Derivative warrant liabilities are classified as non-current liabilities.